ortap/ExchangeArbitrageBot/exchangearbitragebot/exchange_arbitrage_README.md

 ### start_arbitrage method

-**Note: The** `testmode` **currently implemented in this method *DOES* carry out trades and is meant for the author's use.
-The functionality of this mode should be modified by the user to test the program before carrying out trades.**

 There are three scenarios that this program currently tackles:
  - Scenario 1: The highest bid price at Binance is greater than the lowest ask price at The Ocean
  - Scenario 2: The highest bid price at The Ocean is greater than the lowest ask price at Binance